curl/everything-curl/http/versions/http3.md

-Note that you need that feature built-in and that it does not switch to HTTP/3 for the *current* request unless the alt-svc cache is already populated, but it will rather store the info for use in the *next* request to the host.
+Note that you need that feature built-in and that it does not switch to HTTP/3 for the *current* request unless the alt-svc cache is already populated, but it rather stores the info for use in the *next* request to the host.

 ## When QUIC is denied

-A certain amount of QUIC connection attempts will fail, partly because many networks and hosts block or throttle the traffic.
+A certain amount of QUIC connection attempts fail, partly because many networks and hosts block or throttle the traffic.

-When `--http3` is used, curl will start a second transfer attempt a few hundred milliseconds after the QUIC connection is initiated which is using HTTP/2 or HTTP/1, so that if the connection attempt over QUIC fails or turns out to be unbearably slow, the connection using an older HTTP version can still succeed and perform the transfer.
-This allows users to use `--http3` with some amount of confidence that the operation will work.
+When `--http3` is used, curl starts a second transfer attempt a few hundred milliseconds after the QUIC connection is initiated which is using HTTP/2 or HTTP/1, so that if the connection attempt over QUIC fails or turns out to be unbearably slow, the connection using an older HTTP version can still succeed and perform the transfer.
+This allows users to use `--http3` with some amount of confidence that the operation works.

-`--http3-only` is provided to explicitly *not* try any older version in parallel, but will thus make the transfer fail immediately if no QUIC connection can be established.
+`--http3-only` is provided to explicitly *not* try any older version in parallel, but thus makes the transfer fail immediately if no QUIC connection can be established.